Jonosenior/best-restaurants/README.md

     cuisine: Chinese
     description: Probably the best [...]
   ```

+  - Issue: The list of dishes belonging to a restaurant wasn't appearing on that restaurant's view.
+The problem was that I had used '<% %>' to embed the Ruby, rather than '<%= %>'.
+Stupid mistake!

   - UNRESOLVED ISSUE: I want add a test on my controller that a restaurant's show page contains the names of its dishes.
 My current code doesn't work (though the website itself does display this functionality):